Jun 07 2023

 In the short period since withdrawals were enabled on Ethereum the demand to participate in staking has only continued to grow.
 Institutional staking is seeing unprecedented inflows, while Ethereum's activation queue has exceeded the exit queue by over 46 days (as of June 6, 2023).

-We believe that the protocol's design combined with its built-in Slashing Coverage and compliance standards bring the protocol one step further in its mission to collectively build the ecosystem's most trusted and secure liquid staking standard.
+We believe that the protocol's design combined with its built-in Slashing Coverage and compliance standards bring the protocol one step further in its mission to collectively build the ecosystem's most trusted and secure staking standard.

 Ethereum staking withdrawals and the Liquid Collective protocol's implementation